 When applying for a premises licence you will need to pay a fee and the amount you pay will be based on the property’s rateable value.
 If the licence is approved an annual fee will then be charged.
 Certain premises are exempt from paying fees.

-Please contact the Licensing Service for more information.
+Please contact the Licensing Service using the contact details below for more information.

 How long is a premises licence valid?

 A premises licence is valid until the licence is revoked, suspended or surrendered.
 This means it is not time-limited (unless the applicant specifically requests this for example for a music festival).

 Any of the following can apply for a premises licence: